Tilray Brands Inc. (TLRY) Beta Value: Understanding the Market Risk

 Canaccord Genuity gave a rating of “Buy” to TLRY, setting the target price at $9 in the report published on March 04th of the previous year.

-During the last 5 trading sessions, TLRY rose by +5.99%, which changed the moving average for the period of 200-days by -41.89% in comparison to the 20-day moving average, which settled at $3.10.
-In addition, Tilray Brands Inc. saw 11.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TLRY fell by -7.54%, which changed the moving average for the period of 200-days by -35.76% in comparison to the 20-day moving average, which settled at $3.04.
+In addition, Tilray Brands Inc. saw 4.83% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading